Everest Base Camp Trek by Road

 Day 05: Paiya to Phakding

 On the fifth day of the trek, you will embark on a journey towards Phakding.
 It is a small, picturesque village located 2610 meters above sea level.
-It will take around 5 to 6 hours to reach Phakding from Paiya.
-It covers a distance of approximately 12 kilometers.
+It will take around 5 to 6 hours to reach Phakding from Paiya, covering a distance of approximately 12 kilometers.

-You will trek alongside the Dudh Koshi River, which adds to the charm of the journey.
+You will trek alongside the Dudh Koshi River, which adds to the journey’s charm.
 You will cross a suspension bridge over the Dudh Koshi River.

 Further, you will pass by many prayer wheels reflecting local culture and tradition.
 You will come across charming villages like Musey and Charikharka.
 They offer a glimpse of the local way of life.